Prediction-live/documentation/Database/Schemas.md

 All the above schemas are part of the `public` table.
 All columns come with a `created_at` and `updated_at` columns of type `timestamptmz`
 # Core
 ## users
 The `users` table is the core table to handle users.
-Fields:

 | Field      | Type        | Description                                     |
 | ---------- | ----------- | ----------------------------------------------- |